Locations:

 What happens after this procedure?

-If vacuum extraction is unsuccessful, your healthcare team may recommend a c-section next.
+If vacuum extraction is unsuccessful, your healthcare team may recommend a C-section next.

-What are the advantages of vacuum extraction?
+What are the potential benefits and risks of vacuum extraction?

 Short-term side effects of vacuum extraction for the baby can include: